FYP-hyz-mjj-2024/hand_gesture/README.md

 ### Camera Mode
 Run `python main.py camrea`.
 Remember to allow this program to access your camera.

+### Virtual Camera Mode
+Run `python main.py virtual_camera`.
+Remember to configure you virtual camera.
+It is recommended to use OBS.

 ## Project Structures
 ### `source_capture/`